sanityinc/sanityinc.github.io/_posts/2008-04-18-partial-emacs-git-svn-mode.markdown

 hyperlinked.

-At some later point I'd like to turn this into a full-fledged git-svn mode, and hook it into git-status-mode, as Christian has done with gitsum.
+At some later point I'd like to turn this into a full-fledged git-svn mode, and hook it into git-status-mode, as Leah has done with gitsum.

 Watch this space!